top of page

 While conducting research, I held a summer position as a Park Planner for the Government of Nova Scotia, Department of Lands and Forestry, Parks and Outreach Division, where I primarily reviewed Martinique Beach Provincial Park to inform an update to the Martinique Beach Management Plan.
 Both my research and park planner positions led to a pilot project to integrate end-of-life fishing rope as barrier fencing for sand dunes at Lawrencetown Beach Provincial Park.
 My interdisciplinary approach to problem-solving was acknowledged, where I was awarded the Marine Affairs Millennium Prize Interdisciplinarian of the Year.

-Upon graduating, I began working as a contract researcher, undertaking projects with organizations such as Parks Canada, the Ocean Frontier Institute, Ontario Parks, Environment and Climate Change Canada, and the Confederacy of Mainland Mi'Kmaq.
-Most of my projects focused on using GIS technology and analysis to support coastal planning and management initiatives, and on facilitating and analyzing community mapping workshops.
+Upon graduating, I began working as a contract researcher, undertaking projects with organizations such as Parks Canada, the Ocean Frontier Institute, Ontario Parks, Environment and Climate Change Canada, and the Confederacy of Mainland Mi'kmaq.
+Most of my projects focused on using GIS technology and analysis to support coastal planning and management initiatives, cartographic services and facilitating community mapping workshops.
 These experiences exposed me to the realities of taking a systems-thinking approach to GIS, and to the fact that Western knowledge is often dominant in GIS analyses and cartographic representation, with Indigenous knowledge filling gaps rather than being woven together.

-With a desire to pursue innovations in mapping multidimensional knowledge beyond cartographic conventions, I returned to academia to pursue a PhD, co-supervised by Dr. Chris Bone and Dr. Crystal Tremblay at the University of Victoria, and externally supervised by Dr. Peter Keller (emeritus), becoming a member of the Simulating Resilient Landscapes (SURREAL) Lab.
-I am currently a PhD candidate, and my dissertation examines how multidimensional knowledge is mapped and how wellbeing is spatially represented.
+I returned to academia to pursue a PhD, co-supervised by Dr. Chris Bone and Dr. Crystal Tremblay at the University of Victoria, with external committee member Dr. Peter Keller (emeritus), and became a member of the Simulating Resilient Landscapes (SURREAL) Lab.
+I am currently a PhD candidate, and my research examines how the representation of coastal environments influences whose knowledge becomes visible within marine spatial planning.
+Drawing on critical cartography and relational approaches, this study employs embodied methods, such as walking interviews, to develop recommendations for a relational cartography that puts wellbeing on the map.

 Leah Fulton

 Leah Fulton (she/they) is an early-career professional working as a coastal planner and cartographer on the traditional territories of the lək̓ʷəŋən and WSÁNEĆ peoples of the Coast Salish Nation (Victoria, British Columbia).
-She specializes in spatial data storytelling, digital cartography, and interactive geovisualizations, particularly as they pertain to the coastal environment.
+She specializes in spatial data storytelling, digital cartography, taking a systems approach, particularly as they pertain to the coastal environment.
 She is currently a PhD Candidate at the University of Victoria, in the Department of Geography.

 © 2023 by Leah Fulton.
 Powered and secured by Wix